1Password/onepassword-sdk-python/src/release/README.md

 Step 4.
 Ensure your GITHUB_TOKEN environment variable is set as this will allow you to create the tags/release and push it.

+Step 6.
+Ensure you have the PyPi credentials to login when uploading the source and wheels to PyPi.

-Step 5.
+Step 7.
 If everything looks good, at the root of the repo, run:
 ```
 make release
 ```
-Step 6.
+Step 8.
 Congratulations, you have released the newest Python SDK!